Capital Campaign for Memory Care at Allen Brook

 Our deadline for purchasing 99 Allen Brook Lane was extremely tight.
 We met the immediate challenge quickly with grants, philanthropy and a small NEFCU loan.
 The Vermont Community Loan Fund filled the remaining gap with a short-term, $1 million loan so we could immediately renovate and move friends into the community.

 It was always our intent to use operating revenues to pay off this loan by its 2024 due date.
-Alas, the extraordinary costs we have incurred due to the pandemic, combined with the sky-rocketing cost of goods and services during this time of severe workforce shortages and record-breaking inflation, have increased our expenses to the point that we no longer can carry this debt and continue operating Allen Brook.
+Alas, the extraordinary costs we incurred due to the pandemic, combined with the sky-rocketing cost of goods and services during this time of severe workforce shortages and record-breaking inflation, increased our expenses to the point that we could no longer can carry this debt and continue operating Allen Brook.